 All-Grain Brewing

-All-grain brewing is your final option.
-This is the purest way of producing beer, but it necessitates more equipment and space (and thus a larger financial commitment).
+This is the purest way of producing beer, but it necessitates more equipment and space (and thus a more significant financial commitment).

 Because all-grain brewing does not use malt extracts, all sugars are extracted solely from the grains, giving you complete control over your brew.

-As a result, there may be additional potential for errors to occur.
 All-grain brewing is only for the expert brewer who understands the homebrewing process thoroughly.

 Step 3: Mashing